intermine/im-docs/versioned_docs/version-5.0.0/webapp/tool-api/specification.md

 **classes** - use `*` if you want the tool to display for all objects.
 Otherwise, the tool will display for a specified class of objects (e.g., a gene displayer).
 Note that a subclass of a class you specify here may be passed via *imEntity* (see [section on imEntity](#indexjs) for more details).

 **depends** lets you specify any class names in the InterMine server's model that your tool depends on.
 This is useful if you're querying for a non-standard path that is only present in a specific InterMine instance.
 Any instances which don't have the class name in their model will not attempt to run your tool, and will instead, list it as unsupported.

+**description** is optional and lets you add text (markdown supported) that is shown when hovering/clicking an info icon in the header of the tool beside its name.
+Used to include extra details on your tool which would take too much space if shown as part of the visualisation.
+For newlines, use `\n` as JSON does not support literal newlines.

 **files** - one file each for CSS and JS.
 This should be the [files](#dist) built from *src* bundling all your dependencies.
 CSS is optional if the tool has no additional styling.